wodenx/Bodiless-JS/packages/bodiless-documentation/doc/About/DesignElementBasics.md

     `withDesign` takes an object whose keys are the names of the sub-component which belong to our `CaptionedImage`, and whose values are higher-order components which should be applied to each.
 As you'll see below, these HOC's often carry elements of styling, and correspond to the "tokens" of a design system.
 Here, they apply functionality, but the pattern is the same.

     Note, that these HOC's (`asBodilessImage` and `asEditorBasic`) are defined at the site level.
-For now, they are just pass-through's to the core BodilessJS utilities - but in many cases you will want to customize them further at site level (for example, to provide a different image selector, or a rich text editor which uses site-specific components to render formatted text).
+For now, they are just pass-through's to the core Bodiless utilities - but in many cases you will want to customize them further at site level (for example, to provide a different image selector, or a rich text editor which uses site-specific components to render formatted text).
 Using the site-level tokens here ensures that such changes to the editorial interface are applied consistently across the site.

 1. Lastly, lets combine these together and export.
     ```